Compressed Empirical Measures (in finite dimensions): Approximating convex sets and locating and

-The importance of the functions $f_{u,c}$ is that $P f_{u,c} > 0$ if, and only if, there is an element $h\in C$ in direction $u$ such that $\langle h,u \rangle \leq c$ (given there is non-zero mass on that element or the mass of all elements whose projection falls below $c$ that lie $c$ strictly greater than zero).
-For instance, if $C$ contains the origin then we would vary negative $c$'s to explore the extension of the projection of $C$.
-Similarly, the empirical convex set will contain an element which lies $c$ away from the origin in direction $u$ if, and only if, $P_n(u(X) \leq c) >0$.
-Notice that the condition $P_n(u(X) \leq c) >0$ is equivalent to $\min_{i\leq n} u(X_i) \leq c$.
+The importance of the functions $f_{u,c}$ is that $P f_{u,c} > 0$ if, and only if, there is an element $h\in C$ such that $\langle h,u \rangle \leq c$ (given that there is non-zero mass on that element or the mass of all elements whose projection falls below $c$ is strictly greater than zero).
+For instance, if $C$ contains the origin then we could vary negative $c$'s to explore the extension of the projection of $C$ in direction $u$.
+Since the extremes of $C$ are a subset of $S := \{ \phi(x) : x \in \X\}$ and the probability measure is concentrated on $S$ it is sufficient to work with elements in $S$ instead of all of $C$.
+This setup is depicted in part (i) and (ii) of Figure \ref{figPpsi}.